slrac03/kinova-ros-noetic-slrac/README.md

-# Kinova ROS Melodic Integration
+# Kinova ROS Noetic Integration

 This repository contains a ROS package for integrating Kinova robotic arms with ROS Melodic.
 It provides drivers, launch files, and example nodes for controlling Kinova arms using ROS topics and services.